johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### Setting application wide configuration
 ### Why the application wide config is so useful
 ### Optimizing our template cache by using an application config
+### A note about the next lecture
+- VS Code will give a warning while Golang sometimes does not.
+This is warning about an `import cycle` which is deliberate in the next lecture.